Wednesday’s ‘General Hospital’ Spoilers: Brad Faces Questions, Shiloh Feels Confident, & Margaux Needles Sonny

 The latest General Hospital spoilers indicate that Wednesday’s episode will be filled with tense moments.
 Shiloh is determined to find Kristina, but Jason is just as determined to keep her away from Dawn of Day.
 This will lead to questions and schemes that keep many throughout Port Charles hopping.

 As viewers saw during Tuesday’s episode, Shiloh talked Brad into lying about testing the cup that had been at the DOD house for Kristina’s initiation ceremony.
-Jason was surprised by this, but during the April 17 show he pieces some important details together.
+Jason was surprised by this but during the April 17 show, he pieces some important details together.

-Brad may end up feeling uneasy facing these questions, but of course, he really has no idea how anxious he should feel about his deepening interest in Shiloh’s organization.
+Brad may end up feeling uneasy facing these questions but of course, he really has no idea how anxious he should feel about his deepening interest in Shiloh’s organization.
 General Hospital spoilers hint that Brad’s interest in DOD could eventually become key in the baby story exploding, which would suggest that Shiloh isn’t going anywhere anytime soon.

-As Jason continues to scramble in looking for ways to take Shiloh down, the DOD leader is working to keep his organization safe from scrutiny.
-So far, Sam has been successful in convincing Shiloh she’s on his side and General Hospital spoilers tease that this will continue as Shiloh becomes perhaps a bit overconfident.
+As Jason continues to scramble looking for ways to take Shiloh down, the DOD leader is working to keep his organization safe from scrutiny.
+So far, Sam has been successful in convincing Shiloh she’s on his side, and General Hospital spoilers tease that this will continue as Shiloh becomes perhaps a bit overconfident.

 "So… you admit you have something to hide?" #GH pic.twitter.com/tDYw2FkNt0